shivnandi/Abeta-oligomers-crowding/README.md

 # README for Research Code Repository

 ## Overview
-This GitHub repository contains all the codes used to calculate the properties in the study titled:
+This GitHub repository contains all the codes used to calculate the properties.